The Consitution of the University of Bristol Physics Society (Chaos)

 - The voting system shall be first-past-the-post, with the currently presiding President having the casting vote, and shall be conducted by a show of hands.

-- There shall be a period of time between the AGM and an official handover session, where leaving Committee members can educate those entering on the running of the Society, and during which the new Secretary must submit a sheet of contact details for the new Committee to the Union Student Services Team as soon as possible.
+- There shall be a period of time between the AGM and an official handover session, where leaving Committee members can educate those entering on the running of the Society.

 5c.
 Constitutional Amendments

-- Any amendment to this constitution shall require a two-thirds majority of the members present at a properly constituted AGM, prior to the election of new Committee members.
+Any amendment to this constitution shall require quoracy of twice Committee members plus one present at a properly constituted AGM or EGM.

-- All such amendments shall only become valid after approval by the Student Services Team.
+All such amendments shall only become valid after approval by the Societies Network.